 As told by Birte Wolff, M.D.

-We sat down with Birte Wolff, M.D., a board-certified urogynecologist with Swedish Covenant Medical Group, to learn more about her practice.
+We sat down with Birte Wolff, M.D., a board-certified urogynecologist with Swedish Medical Group, to learn more about her practice.

 My Patient Philosophy